 Bundling multiple digital products at a discounted price increases perceived value and encourages customers to buy more.
 You can also create tiered pricing bundles, where customers get a bigger discount when they buy more products at once.

-Experiment with Pricing
+Experiment With Pricing

 Try selling your product at one price for a few weeks, then slightly increase or decrease it to see how it affects sales.
 If raising the price doesn’t impact conversions, it’s a sign that customers see enough value to pay more.